Promise-Protocol/celo-credit/celo-credit-grant-proposal-promise.md

 ## What level of investment is required to achieve this?
-We are seeking  a grant of $100,000 to implement proxy re-signatures on a Celo fork with the goal that the eventual functionality, if successful, will be merged into Celo’s core client as “Celo Credit”.
+We are seeking  a grant to implement proxy re-signatures on a Celo fork with the goal that the eventual functionality, if successful, will be merged into Celo’s core client as “Celo Credit”.
 We expect that this effort will take anywhere from 6 months to 1 full year of cryptography software engineering and cryptography work  in order to review successful deployment as a Celo fork for testing before proposing merges into Celo’s protocol.

 **The investment required to cover the costs are outlined below:**